dnys1/smithy-dart/README.md

 # Smithy Dart

+> **Note**: This is NOT an official AWS product.
+It is mostly a technical proof-of-concept at the moment.

 Code generator and runtime packages for Smithy models in pure Dart.

-> This is NOT an official AWS product.
-It is mostly a technical proof-of-concept at the moment.

 | Folder | Description |
 | ------ | ----------- |